lpmi-13/mongo-dojo/README.md

 The important information here is the `"stage" : "IXSCAN",` line, showing us that mongo did an index scan, which is WAY more efficient than a full COLLSCAN.

-- Find and stop a long-running query
+### Find and stop a long-running query

+This is going to be using some very funky queries, but just to see if we can force a very long-running one.

 - Firing exactly enough traffic to the primary to make it stop responding to read requests, but still respond to heartbeats